triplicates/staradmin/Readme.md

 # Staradmin sandbox

-This project is my sandbox for React development
+This project is my sandbox for React development.

 #### Author